 The technology view beyond the next two to three years gets hazier.
-Artificial Intelligence has been seeping into applications and software platforms at an increasingly steady pace.
+Artificial Intelligence has been seeping into applications and accounting automation software platforms at an increasingly steady pace.
 How AI will impact the industry is a speculative topic in and of itself but as systems’ decision-making abilities improve, it’s interesting to think about a computer’s potential role in evaluating financial and accounting records as part of taxation and valuation.

 Probably slightly beyond AI, blockchain technology holds great promise in the accounting profession.
 A record that is self-auditing and immutable can mean huge changes for not just how much time and effort it takes to verify company financials but drastic reductions to the difficulty and complexity of audits.

 Prepare Your Hard Skills (and your budget…)